No-Cash-7970/duckySigner/docs/decisions/20240603-use-svelte-as-frontend-framework.md

 ## Decision Drivers

-- **Compatibility with Wails 3.0**: The TypeScript framework to be used for the frontend should work well with Wails.
+- **Compatibility with Wails 3.0**: The TypeScript framework to be used for the frontend should work well with Wails
 - **Amount of time needed to learn**: Prefer a framework that does not need a large amount of time (more than 1 week) to be proficient enough to build the frontend functionality
 - **Support for TypeScript**: The framework should be able to be used with TypeScript